Game System Design Platform (GSDP)

 Not a replacement for conversation.

-conversations by keeping intent and dependencies visible.
+It supports playtests and team context by keeping intent and dependencies visible.

 Not exhaustive by default.

-Not a single, static source of truth.
+Not a single static “truth.”

-Where general-purpose notes tend to struggle (for games)
+Where general-purpose notes struggle (for games)

 - Relationships and dependencies are implied, not explicit.